ThomasHertweck/seisio/README.md

 ```
 $> pip install seisio
 ```
-If you would like to install also the optional dependencies (highly recommended):
+If you would like to install also the optional dependencies (recommended):

 ```
 $> pip install seisio[opt]